Renew-S/ai-workplace-companion/README.md

 ## 4. Configure AI Access

-If an external AI API is used, create a `.env` file in the project root.
+If an external AI API is required, create a `.env` file in the project root.

 Example: